 Flexibility and balance training

 Often doctors or exercise professionals can design a single program to help the person achieve all exercise goals.
 Strength training improves muscle mass, endurance, and strength.
 If strength training is done through a full range of motion, many exercises improve flexibility, and the enhanced muscle strength improves joint stability and, consequently, balance.
 Moreover, if rests between sets are minimal, exercise can be aerobic and thus cardiovascular function can also improve.

 Duration of aerobic activity Aerobic exercise People should consult their doctor before beginning competitive sports or an exercise program.
 Doctors ask about known medical disorders in the person and family members and about symptoms the... read more for older people is similar to that for younger adults, but exercise should be less intense.
 Usually during exercise, the person should be able to comfortably converse.
-Older people who have no disorders that limit exercise can gradually increase their target heart rate to the one calculated by use of age-based formulas ( see Table: Usual Maximum and Target Heart Rates Usual Maximum and Target Heart Rates ).
+Older people who have no disorders that limit exercise can gradually increase their target heart rate to the one calculated by use of age-based formulas (see table ) and their exercise intensity.